The Unmistakable Flavor of Brunello

-Another specialty wine is the Sant’Antimo DOC, which is made with any white or red grape variety authorized to grow in Tuscany as single-varietal wine or blend (labeled bianco/white or rosso/red).
-In addition, the grapes must come from Montalcino area and it must be bottled within the province of Siena.
-In fact, it is a very wide ranging denomination that covers many wines both red and white as well as vin santo.
+Another specialty wine is the Sant’Antimo DOC, which is made with any white or red grape variety authorized to grow in Tuscany as single-varietal wine or blend (labeled Bianco/white or rosso/red).
+In addition, the grapes must come from the Montalcino area and it must be bottled within the province of Siena.
+In fact, it is a very wide-ranging denomination that covers many wines both red and white as well as vin santo.

 And then you also have a Rosso Montalcino, which similar to the Brunello is 100% Sangiovese.
-The main difference is that even though it can be aged, this is a wine designed to be drank in young.
-This is an excellent alternative to the more prestigious and complex Brunello and you can expect a flavor which is “harmonious and dry, with vigour and freshness and a good persistence.”
+The main difference is that even though it can be aged, this is a wine designed to drink young.
+This is an excellent alternative to the more prestigious and complex Brunello and you can expect a flavor which is “harmonious and dry, with vigor and freshness and good persistence.”

 Who to Add to your Itinerary

 With over 200 producers in this specific area - it is (almost) impossible to even think about visiting them all.
-Though we wouldn’t fault you if you want to try - it seems like an endeavor and time well spent if you ask me!
+Though we wouldn’t fault you if you want to try!

 Community Museum & the Story of Brunello